 16. Can a user run OGL or OGLES on both screens when running Xinerama configuration in Linux?

-For Intel® SCH US15 chipsets and Tunnel Creek, you can run OGL and OGLES when running Xinerama.
-However, it will not be Hardware Accelerated rendering.
+For Intel SCH US15 chipsets and Intel® Atom™ processor E6xx series, you can run OGL and OGLES when running Xinerama.
+However, it will not be hardware accelerated rendering.
 It is expected to be very slow.
 For other platforms such as 3rd generation and 4th generation, OGL is not supported when running Xinerama configuration due to X-Server limitations.